CARV-ICS-FORTH/parallax/README.md

 ## Build Targets

-* build/kreon/libkreon.a - Parallax library (standalone version)
+* build/lib/libparallax.a/so - Parallax library
 * build/YCSB-CXX/ycsb-edb - Standalone Parallax ycsb benchmark

 ## Build Package

 You can install Parallax in your standard path using cmake.

-To enable packaging and installation support you need to define `KREON_BUILD_CPACK` when invoking cmake.

 Run `make package` inside the `build` folder to create an RPM file.